Lafourb/hl-aliases-extension/README.md

 3. Import aliases using one of the available methods
 4. Browse any web3 site to see addresses replaced with aliases

+### Supported Websites
+The extension has been tested and works on the following websites:

+Hypurr Pump - Pump monitoring website
+Dexscreener - Real-time DEX trading charts and data Hyperliquid Leaderboard - Official Hyperliquid leaderboard

 ### Importing Aliases

 You can import aliases in several ways: